ankit-jha/commands/README.md

 $ moves to the last character on the line.

-g $ goes to the end of the screen line (when a buffer line is wrapped across multiple screen lines)
+g$ goes to the end of the screen line (when a buffer line is wrapped across multiple screen lines)

 A to move to the end of the line and switch to editing mode (Append)